Prepare plan in consultation with states to modernise 10 lakh govt schools in 5 yrs: Kejriwal to PM | Politics

 ''We are still backward despite 75 years of Independence.
 It's a dream of 130 crore people to see India become the best country in the world,'' Kejriwal said.

-Modi had said under the Pradhan Mantri Schools For Rising India (PM-SHRI), the schools will become model schools, encapsulating the full spirit of the new National Education Policy.
+Modi had said under the Pradhan Mantri Schools For Rising India (PM-SHRI) scheme, the schools will become model schools, encapsulating the full spirit of the new National Education Policy.

 ''Today, on #TeachersDay I am glad to announce a new initiative - the development and upgradation of 14,500 schools across India under the Pradhan Mantri Schools For Rising India (PM-SHRI) Yojana.
 These will become model schools which will encapsulate the full spirit of NEP,'' he said in a series of tweets.